Ahmed-El-Achek/Trade-Market/README.md

 # e-shop project

-With a team of three, we developed an e-comerce platform called Trade Market using Git, GitHub, Stripe and all the base of JavaScript.
+With a team of three, we developed an e-comerce platform called Trade Market using Git, GitHub, Stripe, ExpressJS, MongoDB, React & Redux.

 # test project